solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ## Exercise 2: Create an Azure OpenAI resource

 The `azure_ai` extension requires an underlying Azure OpenAI service to create [vector embeddings](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#embeddings).
-In this exercise, you will provision an Azure OpenAI resource in the Azure portal and deploy an embedding model into that service.
+In this exercise, an Azure OpenAI resource will be provisioned in the Azure portal along with an embedding model.

 ### Task 1: Provision an Azure OpenAI service

-In this task, you create a new Azure OpenAI service.
+In this task, a new Azure OpenAI service will be created.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com/).